SteveDog16/Cozen-O-Connor-Claims-Recovery-Dashboard/README.md

 ## Introduction
 I have worked at Cozen O'Connor as an Information Systems intern, where I have built and optimized BI reports for the Subrogation department.
 One of the reports I optimized tracks the statute of limitations on active claims, displaying claims that were approaching the relevant statute.
 After converting the report from a PDF to Excel file, the report was able to run weekly faster with lesser manual work of the BI team.
 The dataset I used for this project is a sample of the report.
 Information, such as analyst names, have been altered to keep private of the company's information.
+The objective of this project is to analyze paid claim trends at Cozen O'Connor and determine the underlying causes driving these trends.

 ## Questions to Ask
 - What variables correlate with paid claim amount?